scottstanie/scottstanie.github.io/_posts/til/2023-03-03-how-snaphu-uses-the-number-of-looks.md

 Varying the number of looks parameter in SNAPHU has a surprisingly large effect on the output, especially the connected component output.
 Why is that?

-There's two stages, which seem simple, even though I can't actually map them to a single equation in the referenced paper [1].
+SNAPHU uses correlation in two places; both are simple equations, but I can't actually map them to a single equation in the provided reference (Touzi, 1999).

 1. Calculate a $\rho_0$: